JibKh/Python-BeautifulSoup-Webscraping-For-Lowest-Product-Price/README.txt

 === HOW TO RUN ===
 Download all the files
-Open your terminal and enter the following command: python main.py Your Search An excel workbook will be created with your results in the same directory as the download
+Open the terminal in the same directory and enter the following command: python main.py Your Search An excel workbook will be created with your results in the same directory as the download

 EXAMPLE:
-Command: python main.py Gtx 1660 Super
+Command: python main.py Power Supply
-Open file: Gtx_1660_Super.xlsx
+Open file: Power_Supply.xlsx

 === FUTURE UPDATES ===
-Another sheet with a list of all the products from all the sites ordered from low to high prices More websites such as Czone and PakDukaan
+More websites such as Czone and PakDukaan